-The final regression equations for the 34- and 50-kt mean wind radii each retain 10 variables, and the 64-kt mean wind radii equation retains 9 variables (Table 6).
 The normalized coefficients for the wind radii are more difficult to interpret physically than those for the intensity estimation because there is more interaction among the independent variables.
 The SS and RMX0 variables have a direct relationship, increasing the radii for large SS (resolution correction) and when RMX0 is large.
 The radii also increase for larger TMAX, although there is some interaction with CLWAVE for the 34-kt radii.
 This relationship probably represents the increase in storm radii when the storm becomes more intense.
 For the 50-kt radii, the combination of the VMXOP and TMAX terms represents this same effect.
 For the 64-kt radii, larger CLWPER values are related to larger radii; this might be expected, because larger storms tend to have larger cloud regions.
 The relationship with the CLW variables is more difficult to interpret for the 34- and 50-kt winds, because there is considerable interaction with other terms.
+Similar to the intensity coefficients, there are several variables that have similar coefficients but opposite signs, which probably is related to attenuation effects.